-Refinancing can give you access to lower rates if you can show that you are successfully managing your rental property or you have enough alternative income to offset both payments.
+Refinancing can give you access to lower rates if you can show that you are successfully managing the cash flow on your rental property or you have enough alternative income to offset both payments.
 Compare your current interest rate with offers from different lenders before you refinance.

 2. Change The Mortgage Term

-Have you thought about changing your investment property’s loan terms so you own your investment property free and clear sooner?
-You pay more each month, but you accrue less interest over time when you shorten your loan’s term.
+Do you want to change your investment property’s loan terms so you own your investment property free and clear sooner?
+You’ll pay more each month, but accrue less interest over time by shortening your loan’s term.

 You may also want to consider lengthening your loan term if you have trouble keeping up with your monthly premiums.
-Lengthening your mortgage term means you pay less each month, but you spread your payments out over time and accrue more interest.
+Lengthening your mortgage term means you pay less each month, but you spread your mortgage payments out over time and accrue more interest.
 Refinancing by changing the length of your mortgage may or may not change your interest rate.

 You may also be able to refinance from an adjustable-rate mortgage to a fixed-rate mortgage.
 Investment property owners often choose to switch to a fixed interest rate because their rates don’t change on a month-to-month basis, which gives you a more consistent set of monthly expenses.

 For example, let’s say you took out a mortgage for $200,000 with a 20% down payment of $40,000.
 Over the years, you paid another $40,000 down on your principal and you have $120,000 left on your loan.
 In this example, you have $80,000 worth of equity in your home that you can tap into.

 You can borrow against the equity in your home and access the cash through a home equity loan or cash-out refinance.
 You can use the money to fund repairs, pay off credit card debt or pay for almost anything else.

 4. Increase Your Rental Income

 Are you getting the most rent possible out of your investment property?
-A few repairs or upgrades might allow you to rent the property out for more money.
+Refinancing to make a few improvements or repairs might allow you to rent the property out for more money.
 Some of the most common upgrades you can make to increase your cash flow include:

 - Repairing the roof and replacing missing tiles.